Survey on Misbehavior Detection in Cooperative Intelligent Transportation Systems: System Model

 \subsection{cITS Security}

 In order to mitigate possible attack vectors, security features are actively considered by both academia and industry.
-The basic approach is to set up a \acp{PKI} and provide each vehicle with an asymmetric key pair, of which the public key is amended with a number of attributes (e.g., lifetime, vehicle type, license plate number) and signed by the key issuing authority~\cite{Raya2007-Securing,Kargl2008,Papadimitratos2008}.
-The signed public key and attributes together are known as the vehicle's certificate, because they certify that the key pair was issued by a trusted authority and that the authority vouches for the additionally signed attributes.
-Because of the contained unique identifiers, such as the vehicle's license plate number, the certificate acts as a long-term identifier of a vehicle.
+Standardization agencies have developed an initial standard for practical implementation, which serves as the basis for a lot of work in \ac{cITS} security.
+Unlike traditional networks, though, confidentiality is not considered a major requirement, because most applications inherently rely on the data exchanged between vehicles.
+The main focus is instead to ensure integrity and authenticity, for which standardization employs proactive security mechanisms.
+The basic approach is to set up a \acp{PKI} and provide each vehicle with an asymmetric key pair and a certificate.
+The certificate contains the public key alongside a number of \ac{cITS} specific attributes (e.g., vehicle type, vehicle dimensions, license plate number) and is signed by the key issuing authority~\cite{Raya2007-Securing,Kargl2008,Papadimitratos2008}.
+This serves as a long-term identifier of a vehicle that confirms it as a valid participant in the \ac{cITS}.
+We first discuss the basic application of these certificates for cITS security, before discussing proposals for credential management in detail in Section \ref{sub:its-privacy}.

-Each outgoing message is signed using the sender's secret key, and the resulting signature, as well as the sender's certificate are attached to the message.
-Attaching the certificate is necessary, because receivers will likely neither have interacted with the sender earlier nor can obtain the certificate from a key server on the fly.
-Receiving vehicles first check the signature for correctness and then check the certificate.
-If both are correct, receivers can distinguish messages from actual vehicles from arbitrary messages that were generated using commodity hardware and injected into the network.
-To improve privacy, long-term certificates can be replaced by short-term identifiers, so-called pseudonyms, which still make sure that messages originate from vehicles, but cannot be easily used to gather location traces of specific vehicles~\cite{Kargl2008,Papadimitratos2008,Petit2014-Survey}.
-More details regarding certificates and pseudonyms will be discussed in Sections~\ref{sub:its-security} and \ref{sub:its-privacy}.
+The ETSI TS 103 097 standard~\cite{etsi:ts103097} in Europe and the IEEE 1609.2 standard~\cite{ieee:1609.2} in the US specify how certificates should be used to achieve integrity and authenticity.
+The basic idea is that each outgoing message is signed using the sender's secret key.
+The signature and certificate are both attached to the message to enable broadcast authentication, i.e., each receiver can check message authenticity without further message exchanges.
+For efficiency reasons, some authors have proposed certificates could be omitted periodically to save bandwidth~\cite{Feiri2012-Congestion}, but this introduces additional delays beyond those already present due to time needed for verification.
+In both European and American standards, the cryptographic algorithm is the \acf{ECDSA}, using the p-256 curve standardized by NIST~\cite{nist:fips.186-4}.
+This signature and certificate validation process provides sender authenticity and message integrity, protecting against attackers that transmit messages using commodity hardware without key material.